evhansen/EVHansen.github.io/_pages/about.md

 ### Instruction
+I most recently taught UC Berkeley Physics 105 (Analytic Mechanics) over the Summer 2023 term.
 I'm also trained in advanced educational pedagogies, with a graduate minor in Undergraduate STEM Education and an Associate Certificate from [CIRTL](https://www.cirtl.net/).

 ### Community Engagement